Can Dental Fillings Cause Cancer? Here Is What You Need to Know.

 The alternatives to amalgam have more adverse effects on human health.

 According to the Cancer Council of Western Australia, no evidence indicates amalgam a cause of cancer or health complications.
 Dental amalgam can develop some local side effects or allergic reactions.
 If you are still concerned about the carcinogenic effects of mercury, you can replace your amalgam dental filling with some other material.
-Yet, the replacement of the amalgam dental filling is not recommended.
+Yet, the replacement of amalgam dental filling is not recommended.

 The dental materials that have resin may have BPA in a trace amount and are present only for 24 hours after the implantation of the material.